patrick-rotsaert/squid/README.md

 ## Introduction

 This library was somewhat inspired by the [SOCI](https://github.com/SOCI/soci) library, which I have used for a long time.
-SOCI is a powerful library, but the main issue I have had with it, is its exception safety.
-Running a "streamed" query or preparing a streamed statement in SOCI effectively happens in class destructors.
+SOCI is a great and powerful library but some its design choices, undoubtedly chosen to make life easier, actually make it hard to use at times:
+* Streamed statements: The actual statement preparation or execution happens in class destructors.
   Without very good care, this can cause the application to abort in case of exceptions.
+  In this library, destructors never throw.
+* Query parameters are always bound by reference (soci::use).
+  This can give unexpected results when passed temporaries.
+  The SOCI documentation warns about this, but still it is easy to overlook and the compiler does not warn you.
+  This library requires you to explicitly state if you bind a parameter by value or by reference.

 However, I did like the SOCI architecture where the library user interacts mainly with a database-agnostic frontend which passes on the work to a database-specific backend.
 I gladly borred that idea but, apart from that, this a totally different implementation.

-For those wondering...
-SQUID is an acronym -- what else ;) -- for **SQ**L: **U**nified **I**nterface to **D**atabases.
+For those wondering... _SQUID_ is an acronym for **SQ**L: **U**nified **I**nterface to **D**atabases.

 ## License